g-bulgarit/TAU-Speed-Controller/README.md

 _______________
 ## How to contribute:
-1. Clone this repository
+1. Clone this repository.
-2. Go to [Chrome extension Control Panel](chrome://extensions) - chrome://extensions
+2. Go to the [Chrome Extension Control Panel:](chrome://extensions) chrome://extensions

-3. **Turn on developer mode** on the top right
+3. **Turn on developer mode** on the top right.
-4. Click on **"Load unpacked"** and select the Unicko-Speed-Controller folder.
+4. Click on **"Load Unpacked"** and select the Unicko-Speed-Controller folder.
-5. An icon will now appear in the top part of the chrome browser, clicking it will show some buttons that control the playback speed of your boring lectures.
+5. The extension will now appear next to your other extensions on the top bar of the browser.

 Gotta go fast!